Rock-n-Block/backend-useful-resources/README.md

 # Backend useful resources

-This repo contains examples, code snippets, meetup records and speeches Collected resources is shared with all developers
+This repo contains examples, code snippets, meetup records and speeches.

+Collected resources is shared freely with all developers from team.

 ## For publishing: